kali/extropy/README.md

 Here is a non-exhaustive list of well-defined (at least in my mind) features in the todo list:
 * rules
-    * alternative json syntax for collections with dot in the name [easy]
     * support more tie types: 1-to-1 embedded, 1-to-1 by reference [easy]
     * support N-to-N ties (developer maintains follower array, extropy maintains followees) [medium]
     * createdAt, updatedAt [easy to medium]